June 2026 · Data

 How to find planning applications in your area (free and paid)

 Planning applications are public.
-Every proposal to build, extend, change the use of, or demolish a building in the UK is logged on a register that anyone can read — no account, no fee.
-The catch is that the data is scattered across hundreds of separate council systems, each with its own search box, its own quirks, and no way to watch more than one area at a time.
+Every proposal to build, extend, change the use of, or demolish a building in the UK is logged on a register that anyone can read, no account and no fee.
+The catch: the data is scattered across hundreds of separate council systems, each with its own search box and its own quirks, and no way to watch more than one area at a time.
 This guide covers every realistic way to find applications, what each route is good for, and how to choose between free lookups and a paid tool.

-Every local planning authority in England, Scotland and Wales is required to keep a public register of the applications it receives and decides.
-In practice that means a search page on the council’s website — usually branded “Public Access”, “Planning Online”, or “Search planning applications”.
+Every local planning authority in the UK is required to keep a public register of the applications it receives and decides.
+In practice that means a search page on the council’s website, usually branded “Public Access”, “Planning Online”, or “Search planning applications”.

 You can normally search by:

-- Application reference number — if you already have it from a site notice or a neighbour letter.
+- Application reference number.
+Useful if you already have it from a site notice or a neighbour letter.

 Most councils also publish a weekly listof newly validated and recently decided applications (PDF or web page), which is the closest thing to an “what’s new this week” feed the free route offers.